teto/rikai.nvim/README.md

 - create a top-level Rikai command with subcommands: "lookup", ...
 - ability to focus popup
 - translate visual selection
+- add examples
+- list radicals
+- open db on command (register handle in some state)
+- close it at the end of after some time ?
+- add rikai translate

 <!-- - jiten  -->
 <!-- - wordbase  -->